 How to Dry Comfrey

 Comfrey leaves are succulent and difficult to dry at normal room temperatures.
-You can chop the leaves and dry in a dehydrator on low heat or in a warm oven.
-Once they are fully dry use them to make this skin healing and pain relieving salve.
+You can chop the leaves and dry them in a dehydrator on low heat (100F) or in a warm oven.
+Once they are fully dry use them to make this skin healing and pain-relieving salve.

-Long term internal use is discouraged due to the potential of toxic alkaloids.
-Short term use and external use do not carry significant risk.
-Potentially genotoxic with long term, high dose ingestion of leaves.
+Long-term internal use is discouraged due to the potential of toxic alkaloids.
+Short-term use and external use of comfrey do not carry significant risks.
+Potentially genotoxic with long-term, high-dose ingestion of leaves.
 Risk can be minimized by planting varieties that are low in pyrrolizidine alkaloids such as “Bocking 14”.
 Limit internal use to 2 to 3 weeks at a time, except in the case of broken bones.
 For broken bones, a poultice of comfrey leaves is also effective.
+Pregnant and Nursing mothers, those with compromised livers, and those taking pharmaceutical medications should avoid using comfrey internally due to the increase in risk of liver damage.

 I have a FREE gift for you